Image

 FAQs

-According to competency mapping expert Seema Sanghi, a competency entails five things:
+According to competency mapping expert Seema Sanghi, a competency entails five elements:

 • Motives, the thoughts and wishes that trigger specific behaviors, which, in turn, guide us toward particular goals